Trauma and PTSD

 - Feelings of guilt, irritability, anger and rage.

-We use a variety of skills and techniques tailored to your own unique needs, to assist you back to mental well-being.
+We also use a variety of other skills and techniques tailored to your own unique needs, to assist you back to mental well-being.

 To arrange your first session simply send us a message here.

 You might like also to take our online program ‘Overcoming Trauma and PTSD’.